I enjoy collecting pigments in many forms to add a personal touch to my artistic creations. I have learned a lot about

 Universal Tints and Pigment Dispersions

 Another useful way to color paint mediums and resins is using pigment in liquid form.
 The commons form is universal tints.
-A universal tint is called that because they can be used in virtually any finish or medium as a colorant.
+A universal tint is called that because it can be used in virtually any finish or medium as a colorant.
 They typically consist of a very finely ground solid pigment, a surfactant, emulsifiers like glycols, and water.
 These mixtures are ground in pigments dispersion machinery until a smooth even color mix is obtained.
 Typically, these tints are used at 5% concentration to paint medium or less.
 For deep colors, up to 10% is used.
 Using 15% or higher concentration would affect the drying and curing characteristics of the paint finish or resin.

 Aqueous pigment dispersions are usually offered from specialty art suppliers.
 These are used for water-based acrylic artist mediums to created custom colors or paints with varying tint strengths.